ChrystalBall/brokenbeat/wp-content/plugins/events-calendar/readme.txt

 === Events Calendar ===

-Contributors: snumb130, bbodine1, ronbme
+Contributors: snumb130, bbodine1, ronbme, heirem
 Donate link: http://www.lukehowell.com/donate
-Version: 6.4
+Version: 6.5.1
 Tags: widget, admin, sidebar, plugin, javascript, date, time, calendar, thickbox, jquery, tooltip, ajax Requires at least: 2.5
-Tested up to: 2.5.1
+Tested up to: 2.6.1
-Stable tag: 6.4
+Stable tag: 6.5.1

 Events-Calendar is a diverse replacement for the original calendar included with WordPress adding many useful functions to keep track of your events.
 The plugin has an easy to use admin section that displays a big readable calendar and lets you add and delete events.
 The plugin is widget ready so you can easily add a small calendar to the main sidebar with the ability to roll over the highlighted event day to see a brief description of the event or click the day to get a full description of the event without ever leaving your current page.
 If you are not using a widget ready theme, you can still have the calendar on your sidebar.
 Simply place "<?php sidebarEventsCalendar();?>" in the sidebar file.
 The widget can also show a specified number of events as a list.
 You will find these options under the widget option.